tuxfuxch/yarc/webinterface.yarc/readme.md

   * TochSwipe Plugin for jquery (https://github.com/mattbryson/TouchSwipe-Jquery-Plugin)
   * Kabooga for first testing help in buxfixing, author of webinterface.xrc
   * Martijn for correction of addon.xml, XBMC Team Member
+  * ruth440 for feedback and helping to go the right direction

 ###Contact me